dyches/lsdm-final/README.md

 To stop the app, either use *Ctrl+C* in the same terminal as used to run the previous command, or open a new terminal window, navigate to the project's root directory, and run `docker-compose down`.
-To remove any volumes that have been installed, add the '--volumes' flag.

 ## Credits